skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > Let's skip ahead here.
 This was very humorous, but pointless and a
 > bit long.
 Here is the short version:
 >
-> When Skeeve mentions killing the queen, it was sort of the
+> When Skeeve mentions killing the Queen, it was sort of the
 > equivalent of saying, "Hijack a bomb," to airport security.
 People
 > around him gasp.
 Guards show up.
 He is dragged off.
 He knew this and
 > anticipated this result, but figured it was the fastest way to get